-The Association for Positive Behavior Support ("APBS") Virtual Community continues to expand both through interactive features on the website and via various social media platforms.
+The Association for Positive Behavior Support (“APBS”) Virtual Community continues to expand both through interactive features on the website and via various social media platforms.
 This virtual community provides a platform for networking amongst existing members, a mechanism to engage potential new members, and a communication outlet for the community at large.
-The intent of this virtual community is to responsibly promote and expand the research and evidence based utilization of PBS with regard to practices, systems, frameworks, and policies.
+The intent of this virtual community is to responsibly promote and expand the research and evidence based utilization of positive behavior support with regard to practices, systems, frameworks, and policies.
 The intent is not to provide a platform for individuals or organizations to market or advertise specific products or services.
-All posts, discussions, and resources shared should reflect the values of PBS and APBS.
+All posts, discussions, and resources shared should reflect the values of positive behavior support and APBS.
 While APBS supports the infrastructure and further development of the APBS Virtual Community, it does not necessarily endorse all content and is not responsible for the content presented.

 The opinions and or views expressed on APBS virtual network pages, member profiles, and social media platforms represent the thoughts of individuals and online communities, and not those necessarily of APBS or any of its partners, networks, affiliates or any of their respective board members, officers, or employees.
 The opinions and views expressed on these pages do not in any way reflect the views of the website they are posted on, other websites affiliated with the website, the staff involved with maintaining the website or any members of the website.

 APBS does not warrant or represent that the content posted on its network pages, member profiles, and social media platforms is fair, accurate, complete, up-to-date or current.
 APBS does not warrant or represent that such information is free from technical inaccuracies or programming or typographical errors.